How Much Do Small Businesses Pay in Taxes?

 It’s a good idea to put funds set aside for tax time in a separate business bank account.
 Even better, set up automatic transfers (either monthly or quarterly) to this separate account.

 Don’t worry too much if you underestimate the amount owed.
-The IRS says that as long as you pay as much taxes quarterly as you did the previous year, you fall under what’s referred to as the safe habor rule.
+The IRS says that as long as you pay as much taxes quarterly as you did the previous year, you fall under what’s referred to as the safe harbor rule.
 That means you won’t be penalized for underpaying.